 2. How does the EAP request process work?

 Physicians seeking access to patisiran via the EAP for patients with no alternative treatment options should submit their requests to EAP@alnylam.com.
 Alnylam regularly monitors this mailbox and will typically respond within three business days of receipt.

 Individual patients interested in learning more should work with their physician to discuss potential benefits and risks and determine if they might be eligible.
 Requests must be submitted by a physician.

-3. Is everyone diagnosed with hATTR amyloidosis with polyneuropathy eligible for this extended access program?
+3. Is everyone diagnosed with hATTR amyloidosis with polyneuropathy eligible for the early access program?

-Patients meeting the eligibility requirements for the EAP may be candidates to receive patisiran, but Alnylam cannot guarantee access to patisiran through the program.
+Patients outside the U.S. meeting the eligibility requirements for the EAP may be candidates to receive patisiran, but Alnylam cannot guarantee access to patisiran through the program.
 In addition to meeting the inclusion/exclusion criteria, a patient must agree to participate by understanding and signing the Informed Consent Form, and must be under the care of a physician trained on the administration of the drug at a selected institution.
-While Alnylam intends to ensure there is sufficient drug supply to continue the program for qualifying patients for its duration, Alnylam cannot guarantee drug supply.
+While Alnylam intends to ensure there is sufficient drug supply to continue the program for qualifying patients for its duration, and according to each country’s local regulatory requirements, Alnylam cannot guarantee drug supply.
 For this and potentially other reasons that are currently unforeseeable, Alnylam reserves the right to restrict access or discontinue the program at any time.